-- Mortgage or Lease
+- Current Mortgage or Lease Statement

-- Retirement or Pension Statement of Benefits
+- Retirement/Pension Statement of Benefits

 Remember, you don’t need to provide all of the listed documents, but rather the one that you have available for each of the points to ensure that you provide adequate proof of who you are and your current address.
 This is very important because the benefit applies to a household at a time, rather than to an individual.